Sick Day Ramen (With a Turmeric Ginger Broth)

 Directions

-5. While the soup broth is simmering, cook the ramen noodles and egg (if using).
+While the soup broth is simmering, cook the ramen noodles and egg (if using).
 Boil some water in a kettle and transfer it to a pot on the stove (using a kettle just reduces the time it takes to bring the water to a boil).
 On high heat, as the water continues to boil, add your eggs first to the pot.
-Boil for 7-8 minutes, depending on how soft you like the yolk.
+Boil for 7-8 minutes, for a good jammy egg.
 Use a spoon to remove the eggs from the pot (do not drain the pot) and place them in some ice water to stop the cooking.
 In the same pot you used to cook the eggs, add your ramen noodles and cook for 3 minutes (or according to the cooking instructions on the ramen packets).

 Notes